sebkaz-teaching/RealTimeEN/Environment.md

 python3
 ```

-I have python3 (You should't get python 2.7 version) so i get new and clear env.
+I have python3 (You shouldn't use python 2.7 version) so i get new and clear python environment.

 The easiest way how to run JupyterLab with your new python env.
-For _<name of Your env>_ You can choos what You want.
+For _<name of Your env>_ You can choose what You want.

 ```bash
 python3 -m venv <name of Your env>